fab/benandjerrys_api/README.md

 #### Individual stores

-Send a GET request to ```/api/v1/stores/:store_id``` to get an individual store including flavors sold rendered in JSON:
+Send a GET request to ```/api/v1/stores/:store_id``` to get an individual store, including flavors sold, rendered in JSON:
 ```
 {
   "id": 34,